 Wim Hof Method

-How can the Wim Hof Method nourish your soul?
+How can the Wim Hof Method nourish you?

 The Wim Hof Method is a simple, three-pillar approach to improve health, build resilience and boost performance.
 It is the use of specific breathing exercises, integrated with a mindfulness practice followed by submerging the body in icy cold water, while maintaining a calm and centred mind.